BigBotherLinux/BigBother/README.md

 You can [build from source](#building-from-source) with nix if you are interested, as builds are reproducable.

 ### Running iso on Hyper-V
-There are some settings you need to change to be able to run this in Hyper-V on Windows.
+There are some settings you need to change to be able to run this in Hyper-V on Windows, otherwise the [installer will not start](#installer-not-starting)

 - When creating virtual machine, **Generation 1** is preferred
 - If running **Generation 2** virtual machine, you need to disable secure boot